labeshbaral1/expex/README.md

 - Labesh Baral
 - Shubham Yadav

+## Run for yourself
+The app is still under production
+Please wait for updates for the future!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.